 Head lice tend to be more prevalent during warmer months, so it’s not uncommon for a child to get head lice in summer, especially when attending summer camps, which is why there is often a summer camp lice policy in place.
+With the increasing prevalence of “super lice”, which are resistant to many common treatments, many families may struggle to get rid of them.
 So what is lice and can you prevent them?

 What Is Lice?

 Head lice are parasites that live on the human head.
 While anyone can get head lice, it is especially common in school-aged children and their families.
 Head lice are spread through direct head-to-head contact with another person who has head lice.

 Tips on How to Prevent Lice in Camps